skybldev/video-lqr/README.md

 4. Output resolution<br>
    *This is the resolution to which you want to scale each of the frames.
 It can either be `WITDHxHEIGHT` <sup>e.g. 1600x900</sup> or a percentage of the original resolution.*

 After you enter said information, it will start working.
 It will usually take a while to convert all the frames.
+If you entered something by mistake or want to halt the script for some reason, hit Ctrl+C.

 When it finishes creating the new video, it will ask if you want to delete the frames and other files it created during the process.
 Saying no will keep those files if you want to use them later.